microfleet/core/packages/core/docs/rfc/service-request.md

 ### Internal Transport
 Router plugin exposes two `dispatch` methods to the Service: `.dispatch()` and `.router.dispatch()`.
 Extend Router plugin `.dispatch` method signature with optional `options` argument to pass `simpleResponse` flag.
+When `simpleResponse` option value is `false`, callback `result` must be resolved with `data` containing reply message, and `headers` containing headers.
+Otherwise, callback `result` must be resolved with reply message.